opendocsg/slw-judgments-backfill/2013_SGHC_265/report.md

 **Is the plaintiff entitled to restitution of the monies advanced to the defendant?**

-52     The following elements must be satisfied for a claim in unjust enrichment to succeed (see eg _Skandinaviska Enskilda Banken AB (Publ), Singapore Branch v Asia Pacific Breweries (Singapore) Pte Ltd and another and another appeal_ [2011] 3 SLR 540 at [110]):
+52     The following elements must be satisfied for a claim in unjust enrichment to succeed (see eg _Skandinaviska Enskilda Banken AB (Publ), Singapore Branch v Asia Pacific Breweries (Singapore) Pte Ltd and another and another appeal_ <span class="citation">[2011] 3 SLR 540</span> at [110]):

  (a) the defendant has received a benefit ( ie , he has been enriched);